carlescliment/handy-tests-bundle/README.md

 ### The Handy Test Case

-This is a TestCase that provides you with all the features described above.
+This is a TestCase that provides all the features described above and a little more.
 Just inherit it in your functional test cases.

     namespace Your\Bundle\Tests\Controller;